 Dr. Rutledge earned the doctor of philosophy in clinical health sciences at the University of Mississippi.
-He earned his master of health services administration degree from Mississippi College as well as his undergraduate degree.Rutledge has served as a health policy fellow to Senator Thad Cochran and at UMMC has served as the Manager of Emergency Services (Emergency Medicine), Manager of Business Operations (Medicine), and the Director of Accreditation and Assessment (School of Medicine).
+He earned his master of health services administration degree from Mississippi College as well as his undergraduate degree.Rutledge has served as a health policy fellow to Sen. Thad Cochran.
+At UMMC, he has served as manager of Emergency Services (Emergency Medicine), manager of business operations (Medicine), and the director of accreditation and assessment (School of Medicine).
 He currently serves as chief of staff to the vice chancellor for health affairs.

 Dr. Taylor earned the doctor of philosophy in international development and the bachelor of science degree in psychology from the University of Southern Mississippi.
 She also earned the master of science in education from Jackson State University.

 Dr. Taylor has been employed at the Medical Center since 2008 and has held several leadership positions.
 She co-leads several committees such as the Vice Chancellor’s Council on Diversity and Inclusion, the Institutional Climate Committee, and the Health Care Disparities Council.
 In her role, she facilitates the integration of diversity and inclusion throughout the Medical Center’s mission areas.
 She is an associate professor and serves as the chief diversity and inclusion officer for the institution.

 Dr. Taylor earned the doctor of philosophy and master of science in economics from Louisiana State University.
 She earned bachelor of arts and bachelor of science degrees from Blue Mountain College.Taylor has served at Millsaps since August of 1992, where she currently holds the Selby and Richard D. McRae Chair of Business Administration in the Else School of Management.
 Prior to coming to Millsaps, she taught at Kansas State University.